Introduction

 Pancreatic cancer is the 4th most common cause of cancer-related deaths in the UK.
 It is rare under 40 years of age, with 80% of cases occurring between 60-80yrs, and unfortunately it is uncommon to be diagnosed early enough for curative treatment.

-The most common type of pancreatic cancer is ductal carcinoma, arising from the exocrine portion of the organ and comprises up to 90% of cases.
-The remaining number can be divided into exocrine tumours (such as pancreatic cystic carcinoma) and endocrine tumours (derived from islet cells of the pancreas), which often have a better prognosis.
+The most common type of pancreatic cancer is ductal adenocarcinoma, arising from the exocrine portion of the organ and comprises up to 90% of cases.
+The remaining number can be divided into exocrine tumours (such as pancreatic cystic carcinoma) and endocrine tumours (derived from islet cells of the pancreas) with tumour type greatly affecting prognosis.

 Approximately 60%–70% of pancreatic cancer arises in the head of the pancreas, 20%–25% in the body and the tail, and the remaining 10%–20% diffusely involve the pancreas.
 Tumours located in the body and the tail are more likely to be diagnosed at a more advanced stage, compared to tumours located in the head, as they are less likely to develop obstructive symptoms.